 CodeBook Lab

-- Model choice and model size: compare any models available through Ollama
+- Model choice and model size: compare any locally available Ollama models

-- Sampling hyperparameters: sweep over temperature and top-p settings
+- Sampling settings: sweep over temperature, top-p, and related generation parameters

 Experiments are controlled from Python, so users can start with a single run, scale up to multiple experiment specifications, or iterate through larger parameter grids when needed.
-Because the codebook and labelled data stay constant across runs, each dimension can be isolated and compared against the same human labels.
+Because the codebook and labelled data stay constant across runs, each configuration can be compared against the same human labels.

 CodeBook Studio